tediyang/Image_Classifier_App/README.md

 ## Image Classifier App

-### This is a Deep Learner Terminal App that classify flower images and maps them to their various names.
+### This is a Deep Learner Terminal App that classify flower images and map them to their various names.

 | Tool  |                |